Caring about carers - in our company and across the country

 Flexible working, whenever they need it

 Caring doesn’t just happen on evenings and weekends.
 So we do our best to help colleagues fit work around their caring responsibilities – whether that’s earlier or later start times, or the ability to work from home on a regular basis.

-My wife is extremely vulnerable and was also in the process of starting a new medication which completely wipes her immune system… The ability to work from home when the office was still open was essential as there is no way I could have gone to work otherwise.
+My wife is extremely vulnerable and started new medication that completely wipes her immune system.
+The ability to work from home is essential as there is no way I could work otherwise.

-Centrica have been supportive with a great carers leave policy.
-Being able to take up to 10 days carers leave in a rolling 12-month period has been a massive help when I’ve needed it.
+Centrica has been supportive with a great carer’s leave policy.
+My daughter Martha is profoundly disabled, and it’s allowed me to take her to regular hospital appointments and surgeries.
+Being able to take up to 10 days carer’s leave in a rolling 12-month period has been a massive help when I’ve needed it.

-If you look after a loved one, or you know someone who does, head to the Carers UK website to find out about the types of support available.
+If you look after a loved one, or you know someone who does, you can find out about the types of support available at Carers UK .